 - Brine mix: 1 quart + 1/4 cup salt + 1/4 cup sugar

-Now, I’ll share how I get the best thighs on a charcoal grill using weber vortex every time.
+Now, I’ll share how I get the best thighs on a Weber charcoal grill using a Weber vortex every time.
 Follow these handy and easy steps-

-- Put the charcoal into the vortex and it’ll look alike a pile-like shape.
+- Put the charcoal into the vortex and it’ll look like a pile-like shape.
 So, you don’t have to spread them all over the grill.

 - Ensure the downside of the air vent is open.
 The charcoal should be lightened up and heat the grill for 10 minutes on high flame.

 - Take the chicken thighs and place them above the vortex on the grill grates.